 How to go dog-sledding in Quebec's Outaouais

-If you would like to be a part of the pack, check out Chiens-Traineaux Petite-Nationย in the Outaouais region of Quebec in Canada.ย You can sign up for 1- to 3-hour tours.
 If visiting with children, they can ride in a sleigh driven by an experienced musher.
-Kids ages 1 to 5 should sit in an adult riderโs lap, while children 6+ can ride alone.ย Older kids can even drive their own sleds (age 12 to 14+ depending on size and athleticism).
-Children are taken on easier, wide-openย trails rather than through the forest.
+Kids ages 1 to 5 should sit in an adult rider’s lap, while children 6+ can ride alone.
+Older kids can even drive their own sleds (age 12 to 14+, depending on size and athleticism).
+Children are taken on easier, wide-open trails rather than through the forest.

 If you went dog-sledding, would you opt to sit or drive?
 Why?
 Let us know in the comments!

-A Note from The Travel Mama: I experienced dog-sledding in Quebec's Outaouais as part of a press trip hosted by Tourisme Outaouais and Quebec Tourism.
-All opinions are mine, as always.ย
+A Note from The Travel Mama: I experienced dog-sledding in Quebec’s Outaouais as part of a press trip hosted by Tourisme Outaouais and Quebec Tourism.
+All opinions are mine, as always.

 Very interesting and fun activity especially for the thrill-seekers.

-I don’t know if I’m a thrill seeker, but I am glad I tried dog-sledding in Quebec! ๐
+I don’t know if I’m a thrill seeker, but I am glad I tried dog-sledding in Quebec! 🙂

 I have never gone dog sledding before but I would really like to try it out.
 This is really cool.